rubyfu/RubyFu/module_0x2__system_kungfu/system_shell.md

 since `192.168.0.13` is the attacker IP

-If you what it as more flixable script file
+If you want it more flixable  script file

 ```ruby
 #!/usr/bin/env ruby